-If the strength of the magnetic field near to the earth’s surface is measured using a magnetometer and these measurements are then plotted in their relative positions and contoured in an image, then the patterns of measured low and high magnetic field strength will reflect the position, shape and size of the geological structures and rock bodies within the earth’s crust.
+If the strength of the magnetic field near to the earth’s surface is measured using a magnetometer and the measurements are then plotted in their relative positions and contoured in an image the patterns of measured low and high magnetic field strength in the image will reflect the position, shape and size, and magnetic properties of the rock bodies and structures within the earth’s crust.

 Historically this has been done using ground magnetic survey methods, with operators either on foot or using quad bikes to traverse pre-planned survey lines on the ground taking magnetic measurements using a handheld magnetometer and a GPS to locate the measurements, or by airborne magnetic survey methods, flying pre-planned survey lines with a fixed wing aircraft or helicopter fitted with a magnetometer measuring and recording the measurements with their respective GPS positions.

 These methods have inherent problems, ground magnetics is slow and expensive to acquire and while being the highest resolution when acquired the magnetic data is almost always very noisy due to taking the magnetic measurements very close to surficial magnetic material and has to be heavily filtered, this surficial noise and filtering destroys the fine scale or subtle geological response in the data.
 Airborne magnetic data has far less noise than ground collected magnetic data, but, depending on the topography it can be very difficult to follow the terrain correctly and keep the aircraft at a constant height above the ground using a fixed wing aircaft, this results in artificial variations in the measured field strength due to the height variations as well as partial or complete loss of fine scale and subtle magnetic response when the aircraft is forced to fly higher above the ground due to steep or difficult terrain.